- June 4, 2024

 In "Rolling Hills: Make Sushi, Make Friends" , players step into the role of a Sushi Bot with a dream of becoming a renowned chef.
 Running a local sushi shop in Rolling Hills, they'll craft delicious sushi, gather fresh ingredients, and form friendships with the townsfolk in this life simulation and restaurant management game.
 Building relationships and mastering sushi-making will help turn the town into a culinary hotspot.

-- The game is incredibly cute and charming, with a delightful art style and engaging characters.
+- The game is incredibly cute and charming, with a relaxing atmosphere that makes it enjoyable to play.

-- The gameplay can become repetitive and boring, lacking depth and meaningful challenges as the game progresses.
+- The gameplay can become repetitive and grindy, with some players feeling that the mechanics lack depth and challenge.

 “I love that there is a story and being able to run a restaurant while making friends with the people in town!”